obrymec/gitlab_home_page_clone/README.md

 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)
 ![PWA](https://img.shields.io/badge/PWA%20APP-8A2BE2?style=flat-square)

-This project is an academy project.
-This's made to evaluate my level in native web development languages; test my capacity to build advanced user interfaces with HTML, CSS and JavaScript only and learn more things about those technologies.
+The project is academic.
+It's made to evaluate my level in native web development languages; test my capacity to build advanced user interfaces with HTML, CSS and JavaScript only and learn more things about those technologies.
 It's a front-end project only.
 No any back-end API is called.
-The main goal of the project is to reproduce the old GitLab home page only to increase my level in HTML, CSS and JavaScript as well as DOM manipulation.
+The main goal of this project is to reproduce the old GitLab home page only.

 ## Access links
 This project is already hosted on web and can be